ginsstaahh/stedi_data_lakehouse/README.md

 # Introduction
-This project creates a data lakehouse on AWS in an S3 bucket to store sensor data and customer data used for training a machine learning model downstream.
+This project creates a data lakehouse on AWS in an S3 bucket to store sensor data and customer data used for a machine learning model downstream.
 This data lakehouse is an improved version of a data lake with an additional SQL metadata layer and filtered zones.

-# Details
-Data is stored as JSON within the lakehouse and queried using Athena.
-Glue jobs perform ETL's to first pull raw data from source, and then to more filtered and curated zones within the lakehouse.
-The zones are separated into landing, trusted, and curated folders.
+This project was created for Udacity's Data Engineering Nanodegree.
+After completing the Nanodegree, additional work was done to improve efficiency and automation; Glue jobs were changed to use Scala and the jobs are now sequenced using Airflow.